 Both these ratings assume the sleeper is wearing a baselayer, hat, socks and using an insulating pad.
 In theory, men should be interested in the Lower Comfort Limit, and women the Comfort rating.
 However one component of being warm is our metabolism, some of us will 'sleep warm' and others will 'sleep cold' - a knowledge of our own tendency will also inform our decision.
-Therefore, if you are a man and the lowest temperature you expect to use the bag in is 0C then look for bags with a 0C Comfort Limit such as the Therm-a-rest Hyperion 32 which is a perfect example of ultralight warmth utilising 900 fill-power down to create warmth for the minimum weight.
-If you are a cold sleeper you may want to go for a -2C or even -6C bag like the Therm-a-rest Questar 20.
-Some people will be heading out in the middle of winter to experience the mountains where the conditions can be particularly harsh and a bag with a temperature rating of -20C or below may be required like the Therm-a-rest Polar Ranger
+Therefore, if you are a man and the lowest temperature you expect to use the bag in is 0C then look for bags with a 0C Comfort Limit such as an ultralight bag that provides warmth utilising 900 fill-power down for example.
+If you are a cold sleeper you may want to go for a -2C or even -6C bag.
+Some people will be heading out in the middle of winter to experience the mountains where the conditions can be particularly harsh and a bag with a temperature rating of -20C or below may be required.

 There are other factors that will affect how warm a bag we need such as... will you be in a two skin tent or single skin most of the time?
 Is it mainly for use in mountain huts or bivy bags?
 Will you be using a sleeping bag liner a lot?
 And crucially, how good is your sleeping mat?
 You can read more information on choosing the best sleeping mat for your sleep system here.